delphiassemblyx86string-comparison

 Fast Delphi ASM ASCII string comparison optionally ignoring first char

-I'm hoping someone with assembler skills can create a Delphi function for me that ignores the first character of either string if it starts with a Chr(127).
+I am looking to create a Delphi function that ignores the first character of either string if it starts with a Chr(127).
 This is used in a sort comparison which is extremely slow with 30,000 items when having to copy the text from the 2nd character before the comparison.
 This is the original function.

 function CompareText(const S1, S2: string): Integer; assembler;